Dot32Dev/dot32.dev-v6/README.md

 This site functions as a Single Page Application; that is to say that changing pages and navigating the website will not reload the page, it handles everything by itself 👌

-I have a friend who is currently competing to create a website with similar functionality, check it out [here](https://blog-bergerapi.vercel.app/) ✨

 Version 4 of my website is now licensed under the [GNU GPLv3](https://github.com/Dot32IsCool/dot32-website-v4/blob/main/LICENSE) license, which allows you to effectively do whatever you wish with my website, except distribute a close source varient.
 View the sourcecode [here](https://github.com/Dot32IsCool/dot32-website-v4/).

 Credit to [Twemoji](https://twemoji.twitter.com/) for the emoji graphics, of which are licenced under the [cretive commons 4.0](https://creativecommons.org/licenses/by/4.0/) licence